GageHowe/wat/README.md

 # wat

-`wat` is a tiny, cross-platform, language-agnostic, hot-reloading CLI for running commands whenever files change, inspired by `make` and `watchexec`.
+`wat` is a tiny, cross-platform, language-agnostic, hot-reloading CLI for running commands whenever files change, like a mix between `make` and `watchexec`.

 This is intended for my personal use.
 If you use it, let me know what you think.